J-Wheeler849277/santainspace/TLEVEL-2021-22-CodingStandards.md

 ## Conventions and style guide
 This is a fork of PEP 8 -- Style Guide for Python Code.
 If anything is not mentioned here please refer to the pep document:<br />https://www.python.org/dev/peps/pep-0008/
 ### Indentation

+- Use 4 spaces per indentation level.
+- Spaces are the preferred indentation method.
+- Tabs should be used solely to remain consistent with code that is already indented with tabs.
+- Python 3 disallows mixing the use of tabs and spaces for indentation.

+In your IDE, you should change the indentation method to 4 spaces.

+When invoking the Python 2 command line interpreter with the `-t` option, it issues warnings about code that illegally mixes tabs and spaces.
+When using `-tt` these warnings become errors.
+These options are highly recommended!

 ### Maximum line length
+Limit all lines to a maximum of 79 characters.
 ### Comments
 #### Do not use a comment when you can use a function or a variable.
 #### Inline comments